BrawlMasterX/SleepWithUntis/README.md

 * **Auto-Sync:** Synchronizes directly with the WebUntis timetable.
 * **Smart Alarm:** Calculates the wake-up time based on the first actual lesson of the day.
 * **Customizable:** Users can study the code and adapt it for private, non-commercial use (e.g., adding individual travel time buffers).
-* **SmartHome:** I have a function in the updateWorker which triggers an openhab LightAlarm.
-If you have something like this already and don't want to loose it you can add that there.
-If you don't know how just ask AI.
+* **SmartHome/Tasker:** I have a function in the updateWorker which triggers an openhab LightAlarm.
+You can edit it or use tasker which is easier

 ---

 ## 🛠️ Tech Stack
-* **Language:** Kotlin/Java
+* **Language:** Kotlin for App / Java for API
 * **Platform:** Android
 * **API Connection:** [WebUntisAPI by Keule0010](https://github.com/Keule0010/WebUntisAPI) I've edited
   * ## Technical Modifications